jwoodrich/jfind/README.md

 ### RHEL/CentOS based
-The following packages should be installed on the build system: gcc, make, zlib-devel, libzip-devel Systems that run jfind will require zlib and libzip.
+The following packages should be installed on the build system: gcc, make, zlib-devel, libzip-devel Systems that run jfind will require zlib and libzip, though doing a static build can eliminate the need for libzip (see section on static linking).

 ### Debian based
 The following packages should be installed on the build system: build-essentials, libzip, libzip-dev,